bbaassssiiee/ansible-role-kubeblocks/README.md

 Requirements
 ------------

-Ansible controller, for instance Semaphore.
+Ansible controller, for instance Semaphore, with kubectl config, and `kbcli` and `helm` installed.
 Kubernetes cluster
 registry_host (optional)